- Primer on How to Use Medicaid to Assist Persons Who are Homeless to Access Medical, Behavioral Health & Support Services

 The Olmstead decision requires states to administer services, programs, and activities "in the most integrated setting appropriate to the needs of qualified individuals with disabilities."
 This decision interpreted Title II of the Americans with Disabilities Act (ADA), which gives civil rights and protections to individuals with disabilities and guarantees equal opportunity for individuals with disabilities in public accommodations, employment, transportation, state and local government services, and telecommunications.

-On May 20, 2010, CMS issued a State Medicaid Director (SMD) Letter to provide information on new tools to support community integration, as well as to remind states of existing tools that remain strong resources in states' efforts to support community living.
+On May 20, 2010, the Centers for Medicare & Medicaid Services (CMS) issued a State Medicaid Director (SMD) Letter (PDF, 197.36 KB) to provide information on new tools to support community integration, as well as to remind states of existing tools that remain strong resources in states' efforts to support community living.
 With the issuance of this letter, CMS reaffirms its commitment to the policies identified in previous Olmstead guidance.
 In the May 20, 2010 letter the agency expressed an interest in working with states to continue building upon earlier innovations and a hope that the letter will help states identify new strategies to improve community living opportunities.

 Participation in Assessment & Goal Setting: Nursing Home Minimum Data Set (MDS), Version 3.0 Section Q